Columbia Valley AVA (Oregon)

 Discover Terroir

-The Columbia Valley AVA (American Viticultural Area) that extends into Oregon is a remarkable wine region characterized by its diverse and striking landscape.
+The Columbia Valley AVA (American Viticultural Area) that extends between Oregon and Washington is a remarkable wine region characterized by its diverse and striking landscape.
 This part of the AVA, though smaller than its Washington counterpart, is nestled in the northeastern part of Oregon, primarily in the Columbia River Plateau.

 The landscape here is dramatically shaped by the ancient Missoula Floods, which have left behind a rich legacy of soils, ideal for viticulture.
 The terrain is varied, featuring rolling hills and flat expanses, which contribute to the unique microclimates within the region.
 These hills and plains are often punctuated by picturesque river valleys and basalt cliffs, offering a stunning backdrop to the vineyards.